bokem29/yt-dlp-gui/README.md

 # YouTube Video Downloader

-This project is a simple YouTube video downloader built using Python and the `tkinter` library for the graphical user interface (GUI).
-It allows users to download videos from YouTube by entering the video URL and selecting a folder to save the video.
-The application also displays download progress in real-time.
+A simple Python-based YouTube video downloader with a GUI built using tkinter.

 ## Features
 - Download YouTube videos by URL